 Step 1: Start by laying the fitted sheet, upside down, on a large, flat surface, such as a bed or floor.
 Stretch out the corners and flatten it as much as possible, forming a rectangular shape.

 Step 2: Fold the sheet in thirds, bringing the top down and the bottom up.

 Step 3: Fold it in thirds again.

 Step 4: … and again, in thirds.

-Done.
-This works out super slick.
-If you are folding a king, instead of the last step being in thirds, try going in half.
+If you are folding a king sized fitted sheet, instead of the last step being in thirds, try going in half.
 It seems that since the sheet starts out as more of a square versus a rectangle, the end result is a bit different.

 If you want to get really fancy, place your folded flat sheet on top of your folded fitted in sheet.
 Grab the pillow case (again, folding it in thirds) and wrap it around the sheet set.